katomaso/qpixel/docker/README.md

 ## 8. Accessing emails
 Running in this docker-compose setup, the system does not actually send emails.
 However, you can see the emails that would have been sent by going to [http://localhost:3000/letter_opener](http://localhost:3000/letter_opener).
 This is especially useful to confirm other accounts that you make in the container.

+Unless you use `RAILS_ENV=production` as your environment.
+Then a SMTP connection details are required in environment variables starting with SMTP_.
+See `env` file for details.

 ### 9. Running commands in the docker container
 Often, it may be useful to run some ruby/rails code directly, e.g. for debugging purposes.
 You can do so with the following command: